epointal/lf-hiker/readme.txt

 For more informations see [lf Hiker](http://elisabeth.pointal.org/lf-hiker/)

 == Screenshots ==
+8. Lf Hiker is responsive and mobile friendly
 1. Lf Hiker display easily gpx file with profile elevation
 2. Lf Hiker is cutomisable
 3. Lf Hiker allows to display markers with formated description